Sharp Testable Implications of Encouragement Designs

+The key insight behind the empirical results in \cite{kline2016evaluating} is that under the assumption in \eqref{eq:kw}, the Wald estimand from the IV regression identifies a weighted combination of what they call ``sub-LATEs.'' \cite{kline2016evaluating} further establish conditions under which optimal policy depends upon these ``sub-LATEs.''
+Our results in Sections \ref{sec:main} and \ref{sec:withY} will characterize when the distribution of the data is consistent with \eqref{eq:kw}. \end{example}

-\begin{example} \cite{kirkeboen2016field} study the effects of fields of study on earnings.
+\begin{example} \cite{kirkeboen2016field} study the effects of fields of study on earnings and impose \eqref{eq:default-0} with $J = 3$ and $J_0 = 1$.
 In their setting, $D \in \{0, 1, 2\}$ represent three fields of study, ordered by their (soft) admission cutoffs from the lowest to the highest.
-The instrument is $Z \in \{0,1,2\}$, with $Z = 1$ when the student crosses the (soft) admission cutoff for field 1, $Z = 2$ when the student crosses the (soft) admission cutoff for field 2, and $Z = 0$ otherwise.
-The authors assume that $Z$ is exogenous in the sense that $Q$ satisfies Assumption \ref{as:exog} and impose the following monotonicity conditions:
+The instrument $Z \in \{0, 1, 2\}$ is called ``expected offer'' in their paper.
+Roughly speaking, $Z = 1$ when the student crosses the (soft) admission cutoff for field 1, $Z = 2$ when the student crosses the (soft) admission cutoff for field 2, and $Z = 0$ otherwise.
+The authors assume that $Z$ is exogenous in the sense that $Q$ satisfies Assumption \ref{as:exog}, and also assume Assumption \ref{as:overlap} holds.
+They further impose the following monotonicity conditions:

 The conditions in \eqref{eq:monotonicity1}--\eqref{eq:monotonicity2} require that crossing the cutoff for field 1 or 2 weakly encourages them towards that field.
-They further impose the following ``irrelevance'' conditions\footnote{\cite{kirkeboen2016field} also impose the restriction that $D_0 = 0$, which they call the ``next-best'' condition.
-We conjecture that similar inequalities to those derived in Theorem \ref{thm:necessary} could be obtained under this additional restriction.}:
+They further impose the following ``irrelevance'' conditions: